 Paribus monitors price drops at 29 online retailers currently including Best Buy, Staples, Target, Overstock, and Walmart.
 Where Paribus had a significant impact was with Amazon.
 Amazon prices continuously change, so consumers were raking in the rebates.

 So much so that because of Paribus, Amazon discontinued the policy.
 Boo!
-They do still monitor your Amazon purchases for late delivery and can get your money back for that.
+They do still monitor your Amazon purchases for late delivery and can work to get your money back for that.
+Paribus can’t always get your money back but they always work to get your money back.

 Privacy and Security